Advertising on Billboards In Los Angeles, CA

 Digital Billboard

-Over the past two decades, digital billboard installations have increased across Los Angeles, yet their presence remains limited, particularly in downtown areas.
-This trend is shifting, as the Los Angeles County Metropolitan Transportation Authority (Metro) plans to add approximately 80 digital billboards on Metro-owned properties throughout the city.
-In March 2023, the first digital billboard on I-5, located south of East Slauson Avenue, became operational.
-Digital billboards are now found in various locations, including Wilshire Boulevard in Koreatown and the iconic Sunset Strip.
+Over the last 20 years, digital billboards have gradually expanded across Los Angeles, though their presence remains relatively sparse, especially in downtown areas.
+However, this is beginning to change.
+The Los Angeles County Metropolitan Transportation Authority (Metro) has announced plans to install around 80 digital billboards on Metro-owned properties citywide.
+In March 2023, the first digital billboard on I-5, just south of East Slauson Avenue, became operational.
+Digital billboards now enhance high-traffic areas such as Wilshire Boulevard in Koreatown and the renowned Sunset Strip.

 Dimensions + Digital bulletins measure 48 feet wide x 14 feet tall, but LA has other sizes of digital inventory available.